BezerraC/time-tracker-extension/README.md

    - `Start Tracking`: Starts time tracking for the current project.
    - `Stop Tracking`: Stops time tracking for the current project.
    - `Reset Tracking`: Reset the tracked time for the current project.
+   - `Toogle Button`: Automatically start time tracking when a workspace is opened.
    - `Show Time History`: Displays the time history of projects.

 3. **Time History View:**